EITI style and citations guide

 When writing articles, news items, etc., if there is any uncertainty, use EITI International Secretariat

 Report should be capitalised only when preceded by EITI.
+Do not refer to an EITI Report unless you’re actually talking about one.

 Mauritania published its fourth EITI Report disclosing the revenues from mining and oil companies for 2009.